shashankduhan/shashankduhan/README.md

 ### Hi there 👋

-- 💬 Ask me about **Frontend Application Optimisations**, Cloud Services
+- 💬 Ask me about **Frontend Application Optimisations**, Cloud Services, Machine Learning & Quantum Processors & Systems when you meet me in-person.

 - 📫 How to reach me: shashank@duhan.me